Vanhouttestien/restaurant/README.md

 ### Homepage

 The homepage consists of a background image to showcase the outside of the restaurant.
-A button to make a booking, for logged-in users, refers them to the booking page for logged-in users. non-logged-in users get a page where they are asked if they would like to proceed with a login.
+A button to make a booking, for logged-in users, refers them to the booking page.
+Non-logged-in users get a page where they are asked if they would like to proceed with a login.

 <img src="https://res.cloudinary.com/ds6jpxpzy/image/upload/v1666809154/homepage_dxegry.jpg" alt="picture homepage" width="600px">